jooy2/vutron/README.md

 ## Installation

 You can easily clone a repository with just the npm command.
+(Recommend)

 ```shell
 $ npm init vutron